jogemu/petite-vue/README.md

 ### Lifecycle Events

-You can listen to the special `vue:mounted` and `vue:unmounted` lifecycle events for each element (the `vue:` prefix is required since v0.4.0):
+You can listen to the special `vue:mounted` and `vue:unmounted` lifecycle events for each element:

 ```html
 <div